SPACE

 Maybe they’ll be perfectly straight.
 But given our history, probably not.

-Maybe, since you’re an intermittent, aggressive nail-biter like me, you’ll chip your front tooth and need to get it fixed and refixed every few years.
+Maybe, since you’re an intermittent, aggressive nail-biter like me, you’ll chip your teeth and need to get it fixed and refixed every few years.
 Then you and I can both have lifelong, in-mouth reminders of the inescapable truth of cause and effect.

 Maybe you’ll get a gap between your front two?
 You had a wonderful wide one when your baby teeth first came in, before the rest of your teeth pushed them together.
 Your mom and I loved that fleeting space.

 By the time you read this, we’ll know what actually emerged, how it all turned out.
-But as of today, the only thing we know for sure is that all of your teeth will take the space they need.
+Probably a round or two of braces is my guess, but who knows?
+Right now the only thing we know for sure is that all of your teeth will take the space they need.
 Even when there doesn’t seem to be enough room, even when others are bumping into them, even if you have to get a palate expander that your mom has to crank with a key every night—your big teeth won’t shrink to fit.

-Let your pearly whites be your set-in-enamel reminder to take up all the space you need, my little love.
+Let your pearly whites be your set-in-enamel reminder to take up all the space you need.

 You’ve been wiggling your teeth for a while.
 Desperate to lose one like your brother.
-But, as you patiently realized, teeth aren’t easily persuaded.
+But, as you’ve patiently realized, teeth aren’t easily persuaded.

 They come when they’re ready, they go when they’re ready.